 Implementing Fast AlphaZero

-AlphaZero combines Monte Carlo Tree Search with a neural network that tries to predict two things: which moves are good, and who’s winning.
-The training loop is pretty straightforward:
+AlphaZero combines Monte Carlo Tree Search with a neural network that predicts two things: which moves are good, and who’s winning.
+The training loop is simple:

 1. Self play to generate training data